Select Page

 • – Fundamental concepts in the Foresight 3.0 approach and the ‘collective forward intelligence’;

-Papers may then explore these ideas in a wide range of applications:
+Papers then explored these ideas in a wide range of applications:

 • Social: health & pandemics, place-making, social innovation: